Geoffrey Hill

-Sir Geoffrey William Hill, FRSL (18 June 1932 – 30 June 2016) was an English poet, professor emeritus of English literature and religion, and former co-director of the Editorial Institute, at Boston University.
-Hill has been considered to be among the most distinguished poets of his generation and was called the "greatest living poet in the English language."
+Sir Geoffrey William Hill (18 June 1932 – 30 June 2016) was an English poet, professor emeritus of English literature and religion, and former co-director of the Editorial Institute at Boston University.
+Hill has been considered to be among the most distinguished poets of his generation and was called the "greatest living poet in the English language".
 From 2010 to 2015 he held the position of Professor of Poetry in the University of Oxford.
 Following his receiving the Truman Capote Award for Literary Criticism in 2009 for his Collected Critical Writings, and the publication of Broken Hierarchies (Poems 1952–2012), Hill is recognised as one of the principal contributors to poetry and criticism in the 20th and 21st centuries.

 Biography

 Geoffrey Hill was born in Bromsgrove, Worcestershire, England, in 1932, the son of a police constable.
-When he was six, his family moved to nearby Fairfield in Worcestershire, where he attended the local primary school, then the grammar school in Bromsgrove.
+When he was six years old, his family moved to nearby Fairfield in Worcestershire, where he attended the local primary school, then the grammar school in Bromsgrove.
 "As an only child, he developed the habit of going for long walks alone, as an adolescent deliberating and composing poems as he muttered to the stones and trees."
 On these walks he often carried with him Oscar Williams' A Little Treasury of Modern Poetry (1946), and Hill speculates: "there was probably a time when I knew every poem in that anthology by heart."

 In 1950, he was admitted to Keble College, Oxford, to read English, where he published his first poems in 1952, at the age of twenty, in an eponymous Fantasy Press volume (though he had published work in the Oxford Guardian—the magazine of the University Liberal Club—and The Isis).

-Upon graduation from Oxford with a first, Hill embarked on an academic career, teaching at the University of Leeds from 1954 until 1980, from 1976 as professor of English Literature.
+Upon graduation from the University of Oxford with First-Class Honours, Hill embarked on an academic career, teaching at the University of Leeds from 1954 until 1980, from 1976 as professor of English Literature.
 After leaving Leeds, he spent a year at the University of Bristol on a Churchill Scholarship before becoming a teaching fellow at Emmanuel College, Cambridge, where he taught from 1981 until 1988.

 He then moved to the United States, to serve as University Professor and Professor of Literature and Religion at Boston University.
 In 2000, with Christopher Ricks, he was co-founder of the Editorial Institute at Boston University, dedicated to training students in editorial method.
 In 2006, he moved back to Cambridge, England.

 Hill was a Christian.
 He died in Cambridge on 30 June 2016.

-Marriages
+Personal life

 Hill was married twice.
-His first marriage to Nancy Whittaker, which produced four children, Julian, Andrew, Jeremy and Bethany, ended in divorce.
-His second marriage to the American librettist, and Anglican priest, Alice Goodman occurred in 1987.
+In 1956, he married Nancy Whittaker; together they had four children, eventually divorcing in 1983.
+In 1987, Hill married Alice Goodman, an American librettist and later an Anglican priest.
 The couple had a daughter, Alberta.
 The marriage lasted until Hill's death.